Think Grand Theft Auto V hit all the high notes? Nick V. disagrees.

 In 1997, a developer called DMA Design created a monster.
 It sold a million copies, largely due to the controversies and bans that went along with the then-revolutionary concept of selling what was basically a virtual crime simulator, but the original Grand Theft Auto was a true gaming landmark whose long-term repercussions have been felt persistently in the twenty years since.

-Now flash forward to 2017, a world where Grand Theft Auto V sold seventy million copies, garnered countless game of the year awards, and is still among the most played games in the world nearly two years after its release.
+Now flash forward to 2017, a world where Grand Theft Auto V sold seventy million copies, garnered countless game of the year awards, is still among the most played games in the world nearly two years after its release, has thousands of people using a GTA Money Generator, and doesn’t show any sign of slowing down.
 Rockstar Games runs the show now, and under their guidance the monster has become an unstoppable juggernaut.
 The series on the whole has sold over two hundred and thirty five million copies, so I think it’s safe to say that GTA is as much a gaming institution as any franchise, which brings up the natural question of which game should be considered the standard setter.

 Allow me, gentle reader who is perhaps still raging in indignation at my presumptuous title whilst mentally listing off the various technical achievements of Rockstar’s latest or waxing nostalgic for one of the series’ previous entries to make a case for one of the most divisive entries.
 I say that more than any other GTA game, Grand Theft Auto IV acquitted itself as an outstanding gaming experience while both pushing the medium forward and conveying an artistic respectability to its story that the series never had before and has not had since.
 The critics roundly applauded it, but gamers are more divided and tend to prefer its successor by a large margin.
 But screw those people.